dmvolod/mageutil/README.md

 # mageutil

->NOTE: This is maintained fork of the [mageutil](https://github.com/princjef/mageutil.git) repository and will be maintained
+>NOTE: This is fork of the [mageutil](https://github.com/princjef/mageutil.git) repository and will be maintained
-> until all PRs are merged into the original repository!!!
+>until all PRs are merged into the original repository!!!

 Set of utilities to make working with the [mage][] build system more seamless.
 Each utility is in a subpackage of this one.
 You can install all of the